 5. Reduction in use of chemicals; responsible action taken in relation to the storage, disposal and chemical spills

-Companies should have a detailed COSHH Procedure that clearly sets out their policy for meeting the requirements of the Control of Substances Hazardous to Health Regulations.
+As part of their health and safety policies, companies should have a detailed COSHH Procedure that clearly sets out their policy for meeting the requirements of the Control of Substances Hazardous to Health Regulations.
 The procedures should detail how an organisation:

 - Purchases substances hazardous to health.

 - Issues and controls substances hazardous to health.

 All operatives should be required to undertake:

 - Pollution Prevention and COSHH – 3 hours.

 Reinforce environmental awareness ongoing through toolbox talks, attended by all members of the site team including subcontractors.
 Toolbox talk topics include:

 - waste management;